Cycle symmetry, limit theorems, and fluctuation theorems for diffusion processes on the circle: Quasi-time-reversal invariance of Brownian motion

-The following theorem is the main theorem of this section, which shows that the Brownian motion is invariant under the quasi-time reversal. \begin{theorem} Let $W$ be a standard one-dimensional Brownian motion.
-Let $\phi$ be the quasi-time reversal on $\mathbb{W}$.
+The following theorem shows that the Brownian motion is invariant under the quasi-time-reversal. \begin{theorem} Let $W$ be a standard one-dimensional Brownian motion.
+Let $\phi$ be the quasi-time-reversal on $\mathbb{W}$.
 Then $\phi(W)$ is also a standard one-dimensional Brownian motion. \end{theorem}

-In order to prove the above theorem, we need some knowledge about the Brownian excursion theory.
+In order to prove the above theorem, we need some knowledge on Brownian excursion theory.
 We next introduce some notations.
 For each $w\in\mathbb{W}$, let